-It is not possible to predict exactly how the powers and tools of the Swedish National Debt Office provided in the BRRD (as implemented into Swedish law) will affect the Issuer and the SBAB Group.
+It is not possible to predict exactly how the powers and tools of the Swedish National Debt Office provided in the BRRD (as implemented into Swedish law) will affect SCBC and/or the SBAB Group.
 However, in order to, among other things, ensure the effectiveness of bail-in and other resolution tools, all in-scope institutions must have sufficient own funds and eligible liabilities available to absorb losses and contribute to recapitalisation if the bail-in tool were to be applied.
-Each institution must meet an individual minimum requirement for own funds and eligible liabilities ("MREL"), calculated as a percentage of total liabilities and own funds and set by the relevant resolution authorities (the Swedish National Debt Office for Sweden) on a case by case basis.
+Each institution must meet an individual MREL requirement, calculated as a percentage of total liabilities and own funds and set by the relevant resolution authorities (the Swedish National Debt Office for Sweden) on a case by case basis.

 The MREL requirement has been required to be met as from 1 January 2018 (the liabilities proportion principle).
-On 18 June 2018 the Swedish National Debt Office announced and clarified the MREL requirement of SBAB and the Issuer stating, among other, that by 1 January 2022, the requirement must be fully met with subordinated and non-preferred liabilities (the subordinated and non-preferred liabilities principle).
-Due to the outbreak of the COVID-19 virus, the Swedish National Debt Office announced, on 7 April 2020, that the phase in period for the above mentioned MREL requirements would be prolonged until 1 January 2024.
-Even though the requirements have been postponed, SBAB and the Issuer will be required to issue an amount of additional eligible liabilities in the form of senior non-preferred notes or other MREL eligible liabilities in order to meet the new MREL requirements within the required timeframes.
+On 18 June 2018 the Swedish National Debt Office announced and clarified that the MREL requirement of SBAB and SCBC stating, among other things, that by 1 January 2022, the requirement must be fully met with subordinated and non-preferred liabilities (the subordinated and non-preferred liabilities principle).
+Due to the outbreak of the coronavirus (COVID-19), the Swedish National Debt Office announced, on 7 April 2020, that the phase in period for the above mentioned MREL requirements would be prolonged until 1 January 2024.
+Even though the requirements have been postponed, SBAB and SCBC will be required to issue an amount of additional eligible liabilities in the form of senior non-preferred notes or other MREL eligible liabilities in order to meet the new MREL requirements within the required timeframes.

-If SBAB or the Issuer were to experience difficulties in raising such eligible liabilities, it would have to reduce its lending or investments in other operations.
+If SBAB or SCBC were to experience difficulties in raising such eligible liabilities, it would have to reduce its lending or investments in other operations.
 This is likely to lead to a decrease in the SBAB Group's revenue which, if its costs remain unchanged, would decrease its operating result.